David Nahmias: Background and early career

-He attended Briarcliff High School and was the state's STAR student.
-He attended Duke University, where he graduated first in his class and summa cum laude, and Harvard Law School, where in 1991 he graduated magna cum laude and was an editor of the Harvard Law Review (along with President Obama).
+Nahmias attended Briarcliff High School and was Georgia's STAR student.
+He graduated from Duke University as salutatorian in 1986 with a Bachelor of Arts, summa cum laude, in political science.
+He later attended Harvard Law School, where he was an editor of the Harvard Law Review along with Barack Obama.
+He graduated from Harvard in 1991 with a Juris Doctor, magna cum laude.

 Career

-He clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the District of Columbia and Justice Antonin Scalia of the U.S. Supreme Court during the 1992 Term.
+After law school, Nahmias was a law clerk to Judge Laurence H. Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1991 to 1992 and then to Justice Antonin Scalia of the U.S. Supreme Court from 1992 to 1993.